 - Learn more about the beauty of the Catholic faith

-- Have peaceful time to pray and reflect
+- Enjoy time away from daily stresses to pray and reflect

 - Have fun meeting other people and sharing community